billkarsh/SpikeGLX/Markdown/SyncTab_Help.md

 You can manually edit these if needed, say, if you've swapped equipment and already know correct rates from previous measurements.

-To give you a sense of how much measured values differ from the nominal rates, here's what we typically get:

-* IM: 30000.083871
-* NI: 25000.127240.

 _fin_